 Anyone who regularly works with spreadsheets knows the anguish of screwing up said spreadsheets.

-It usually goes like this.
-You’re powering through – filtering, sorting, formulating – until you notice that one row of data looks off.
 After frantically checking a few more rows, it hits you.
-Something went wrong in your manipulations, and now you need to start from scratch.
+Something went wrong in your manipulations, and the data’s been messed.
+You need to start over from the beginning!

-Spreadsheets are great, but they have also destroyed many a nonprofit worker’s day.
-Fortunately, we can do things to reduce the chance of this happening…and keep calm when it inevitably does.
+Fortunately, we can do things to reduce the odds of this scenario happening…and do our best to work backwards when it does.

-1. Minimize any and all distractions.
+1. Minimize any and all distractions

-2. Work on your spreadsheets before lunch.
+2. Work on your spreadsheets before lunch

 Before I begin manipulating a file, I always make a copy of the tab I’m working on (and rename it ‘ORIGINAL’).
 This way, I always have a way to refer back to the original data.

-4. Duplicate your tabs 👏 as 👏 you 👏 go.
+4. Then, duplicate your tabs 👏 as 👏 you 👏 go

-5. Save 💾 your file after each step.
+5. Save your file after each step